RobertKozak/MonoMobile.Views/README.markdown

 		}

-In the example above, the string value of the property MovieName will be data bound to the Value property of EntryElement.
+In the example above, the string value of the property MovieName will be data bound to the DataContext property of EntryElement.

-Note: Since Value is available by default in each Element type if there is no [Bind] statement for it it will be done for you.
+Note: Since DataContext is available by default in each Element type if there is no [Bind] statement for it it will be done for you.
 So this is the same as
 above: